 The best part about traveling are the unexpected moments.
 Those “gems” that you stumble across that no one told you about, probably because they don’t know about them either.
 They provide a truly unique experience that can’t be deliberately replicated, they just happen.
-A perfect example of this happened a few months ago in Mexico; we did not expect to find the best lunch in Cancun, but we did.
+A perfect example of this happened a few months ago while we were on vacation in Mexico; we did not expect to find the best lunch in Cancun, but we did.
 And it became the highlight of our visit to Cancun.

 Cancun – a Convenient Tourist Mecca!